anpag/dataflow-kf2bq-template-issue/terraform/README.md

 ## How to Use

+The deployment is a two-step process.
+First, you create the base infrastructure, and second, you launch the Dataflow job after the data producer is running.

+### Step 1: Deploy the Infrastructure

 1.  **Initialize Terraform:**
     ```bash
     terraform init
     ```

-2.  **Review the Plan:**
+2.  **Apply the Infrastructure Configuration:**
+    This step provisions the VPC, VM, and the BigQuery dataset.
+Provide your Project ID and the desired name for the new BigQuery dataset when prompted.
     ```bash
+    terraform apply \
-    terraform plan -var="project_id=[YOUR_PROJECT_ID]"
+      -var="project_id=[YOUR_PROJECT_ID]" \
+      -var="bigquery_dataset=[YOUR_BIGQUERY_DATASET]"
     ```
-    Replace `[YOUR_PROJECT_ID]` with your Google Cloud project ID.

-3.  **Apply the Configuration:**
-    ```bash
-    terraform apply -var="project_id=[YOUR_PROJECT_ID]"
-    ```
     Enter `yes` when prompted to confirm.
-The script will provision the VM and fully configure it, which may take 5-10 minutes.
+This will provision the VM and configure it, which may take 5-10 minutes.

-4.  **Get Outputs:**
-    After the apply is complete, Terraform will output the internal IP of the Kafka VM.
-You will need this for the Dataflow job parameters.

-## Running the Data Generator
+### Step 2: Run the Data Generator

 The startup script automatically clones the required repository and sets up the Python environment.
-To start producing data, you just need to SSH into the VM and run the script.

 1.  **SSH into the VM:**
-    You can SSH into the VM using the `gcloud` command.
     ```bash
     gcloud compute ssh kafka-vm --zone=[YOUR_ZONE] --project=[YOUR_PROJECT_ID]
     ```
     *(The default zone is `us-central1-a`)*

+2.  **Start the producer:**
-2.  **Navigate to the repository and start the producer:**
+    Navigate to the repository, activate the virtual environment, and start the producer script.
     ```bash
     cd /opt/dataflow-repo
     source venv/bin/activate